moliver28/research-handbook/content/handbook/company/working-groups/hpt-product-division.md

 ## Business Goal

-Improve the consistency of results across the Product Division by implementing the HPT framework
+Improve the consistency of results across the Product Division by implementing the HPT framework.

 | Company-Wide:<br>HPT Principles + Indicators |  Product Division: <br>Indicators of success |
 | --- | --- |